jgomo3/nebrios_docs/source/packages/index.rst

 .. note::  Avoid name clashes.
 Don't name your class the same as your import.

-That example code pulls directly from the Yahoo weather RSS, so no API keys or account needed.
+That example code pulls directly from the Yahoo weather RSS, so no API key or account is needed.
 You can test that yourself right now.

 Additionally you can run Python from the terminal directly to test out the module before writing a full script for it.